 OS: Mac OS X

 We already learned about the file types PowerPoint 2011 for Mac can save.
-But when you go and look at the file types that PowerPoint 2011 can open, you'll find that the list of file types is not exactly the same.
+But when you go and look at the file types that PowerPoint can open, you'll find that the list of file types is not exactly the same.
 Several file types may be common.
-When you access the Open dialog box in PowerPoint 2011, you can choose the file type you want to open (see Figure 1).
+When you access the Open dialog box in PowerPoint 2011 for Mac, you can choose the file type you want to open, as shown in Figure 1, below.

 Figure 1: Open file type

 Have you ever wondered what all those file types are?
 Should you even be concerned about them at all?
-These are the file types that PowerPoint 2011 can open, vide the Enable drop-down (highlighted in red within Figure 1).
+These are the file types that PowerPoint 2011 for Mac can open, vide the Enable drop-down, as shown highlighted in red within Figure 1, above.

 If you want to see all the file types that can be opened in PowerPoint 2011, choose this option.

-Since all these file types are covered in categories we explore later on this page, we don't cover them here, please see subsequent category listings.
+Since all these file types are covered in categories we explore later on this page, we don't cover them here.
+Please see the subsequent category listings on this page.

 Opens a template that you can use as a starter for future presentations.
 This file format belongs to PowerPoint 2008 and subsequent versions of PowerPoint.